bgcarvalho/CarND-Term1-P3/report.md

-# Behavioral Cloning**
+# Behavioral Cloning

 ## Project Report

-This project consists of using a car simulator to record driving data (steering angle, throttle, break and speed) together with track images, feed this data into and deep learning network and clone the behavior of the driver, as the predictions of the network enables the simulator to run autonomously.
+This project consists of using a car simulator to record driving data (steering angle, throttle, break and speed) together with track images, feed this data into a deep learning network and clone the behavior of the driver.
+The predictions of the network enable the simulator to run autonomously.

 The steps of this project are the following: